aureliano/theotokos/README.md

 [![Build Status](https://travis-ci.org/aureliano/theotokos.png?branch=master)](https://travis-ci.org/aureliano/theotokos)

 ### Overview
 Theotokos is a gem for web service testing.
-Provides an easy way to create test suites using YAML as test model.It aims to avoid code implementation of web service tests the most as possible.
-So any one which is not so closed to programming can design a simple model file and let Theotokos do the job.
+It provides an easy way to create test suites by using YAML as modeling language.
+It aims to avoid code implementation of web service tests as much as possible.
+So that non-programmers can design a simple model file and let Theotokos do the job.

 ### Get ready
 Install by Rubygems `gem install theotokos`